Estádio Nacional Mané Garrincha

 Submit a review

-The Estadio Nacional Mane Garrincha is one of the many stadiums that was built in 2013 to serve as a venue for the 2013 Confederations Cup and 2024 World Cup.
-The stadium is located in the state of Brasilia and it plays home to the Brasilia Futebol Clube.
-Brasilia has a lot of inspirational work by architect Oscar Niemeyer and these works have been used as an inspiration for the stadium itself.
+Estadio Nacional Mane Garrincha was built in 2013 to serve as a venue for the 2013 Confederations Cup and the 2014 World Cup.
+The stadium is located in Brasilia and currently serves as the home to the Brasília Futebol Clube.

-Estadio Nacional Mane Garrincha is located very close to the famous tourist spots in Brasília.
-Since the city is primarily designed for those who have a personal mode of transport, it is not great for walking around.
+Estadio Nacional Mane Garrincha is located close to famous tourist spots in Brasília.
+The city’s transport system is primarily designed for those who have private means, so walking around is not a good idea.

 Best pubs for away fans